PostHog/posthog.com/contents/tutorials/regex-basics.md

 Regular expressions or regex is a way to search text for patterns.
 It is a structure of symbols that finds text matching what you want.
 In doing so, it is a powerful way to filter and validate strings of text.

 PostHog provides the ability to use regex to filter properties in many tools from insights to cohorts to feature flags.
-This tutorial shows you the basics of regex as well as PostHog-specific use cases to take advantage of.
+This tutorial explains the basics of regex, as well as PostHog-specific use cases to take advantage of.

 ## The basics of regex